“Eco-Tourism in India: A Refreshing Journey through a Highly Diversified Nature”

 Tsomoriri Wetland Conservation Reserve, Ladakh

-Located at an altitude of 4,595 meters, the Tsomoriri Wetland Conservation Reserve comprises of the Lake Moriri, which is one of the high altitude lakes in India, and its surrounding environment that include the Changthang plateau region.
-The area is home to some of the endemic alpine animal and bird species including the Tibetan Wolf and Snow Leopard among the mammals, and Black-necked Cranes, Bar-headed Geese, Brown-headed Gulls, Great Crested Grebe, Ferruginous Pochard, Black-necked, and Grebe Podiceps nigricollis among the bird species.
+Located at an altitude of 4,595 metres, the Tsomoriri Wetland Conservation Reserve comprises Lake Moriri, which is one of the high-altitude lakes in India.
+The lake is perched between Ladakh to the north, Zanskar on the west side and Tibet to the east.
+Its surrounding environment, including the Changthang plateau region, was declared a Wetland Reserve to protect it from adverse effects like plastic and air pollution.
+The area is home to some of the exotic alpine animal and bird species including the Tibetan Wolf and Snow Leopard among the mammals, and Black-necked Cranes, Bar-headed Geese, Brown-headed Gulls, Great Crested Grebe, Ferruginous Pochard, Black-necked, and Grebe Podiceps nigricollis among the bird species.
+Ecotourism activities in the region are designed to minimise the negative impact on the environment and promote sustainable tourism practices.
+The local communities in the region are also actively involved in ecotourism activities and are trained to provide visitors with information about the local environment and culture.

 Nearest Railhead: NA